-2020 2019
+Note 2021 2020

-Current account 4,224,933 5,602,612
+Current account 1,728,608 4,224,933

-Bank overdraft (189,897) (692,444)
+Bank overdraft 13 (2,457,449) (189,897)

-30. Commitments
+29. Commitments

-The Company entered a settlement, release and discharge agreement with Delta Petroleum (Anguilla) Limited regarding claim AXAHCV2020/0030.
+The Company entered a settlement, release and discharge agreement with Delta Petroleum (Anguilla) Limited regarding claim AXAHCV2021/0030.
 Delta then alleged that Anglec was in breach of the second tender based on the Procurement Committee which was different to the tender that the Company first provided.
 As a result, Delta filed a claim on March 16, 2022, and an application for an injunction to prohibit the second tender from proceeding.
 A third tender was issued on June 2, 2022.
 On July 26, 2022, a hearing on the interim injunction was heard and the Court denied the application.
 As such, Delta discontinued the claim on August 12, 2022.

-31. Insurance policy on Transmission and Distribution Assets
+30. Insurance policy on Transmission and Distribution Assets

-On September 15, 2020, the Company obtained insurance through the Caribbean Catastrophe Risk Insurance Facility (CCRIF) to cover Transmission and Distribution assets.
-The policy coverage full loss limit was US\$5,460,700 (EC\$14,634,676).
-Based on the limit above and the recent experience with the devastation in 2017, the Company is exposed on insurance risk.
-However, for the renewed policy in 2021, the Company increased this coverage to US\$8,012,400 (EC\$21,473,232) but might be still inadequate to cover the risk to an acceptable level depending on the severity of a hurricane.
+The Company obtained insurance through the Caribbean Catastrophe Risk Insurance Facility (CCRIF) to cover Transmission and Distribution assets.
+The policy coverage full loss limit is US\$8,012,400 (EC\$21,473,232) but might still be inadequate to cover the risk to an acceptable level depending on the severity of a hurricane.
 The Company has an overdraft facility in place to assist in the event of natural disasters or similar catastrophic events.

-32. Hurricane related transactions
+31. Hurricane related transactions